mvaganov/CmdLineAsteroids/notes.md

 	D Dependency Inversion: Use abstractions so classes don't rely on specific implementations.

 ### voice
-Following these restrictions reduces cognitive load as the system grows in complexity, so I agree with SOLID principles in most situations.
+Following these constraints reduces cognitive load as the system grows in complexity, so I agree with SOLID principles in most situations.
 However, I intentionally break the principles as practical and sometimes stylistic choice.

-Choices about architecture design is one of those Invisible Wizard Problems that is worth discussing in the context of this project.
+For game development, SOLID principles are usually aspirational not rigid.
+Game development instead focuses on rapid prototyping, user experience, and a historically under-resourced development environment.
+Meanwhile, game projects still suffer from poor engineering discipline as projects grow.
+Less total attention means choices must be more efficient.
+That makes understanding nuances of programming architecture arguably more critical for game development.

 ### scene
 highlight 'S Single Responsibility'